sapientpants/quorum/docs/user-flows.md

 4. System displays template details and preview
 5. User clicks "Use Template"
 6. System loads the template configuration
-7. System redirects to Chat page with configured participants
+7. System redirects to Participants page with configured participants

 ### 6.2 Creating a Template
 1. After configuring participants, user clicks "Save as Template"